rishab-77/AI-103/README.md

 - student facilities
 - administrative student processes

-### 💬 General domain
+### 💬 General FAQ Agent

-Covers university questions that don't clearly fall into the above but are still supported by the approved knowledge base.
+Handles general university questions that do not clearly belong to another specialized domain but are still supported by the approved knowledge base.

-### 🧭 Routing step
+### 🧭 Orchestrator

-A lightweight classification step (prompt-based or simple intent tagging) assigns an incoming query to one of the three domains.
-That domain tag is used purely to filter retrieval against the knowledge base metadata — it does not invoke a separate agent.
-The routing step should coordinate retrieval scope rather than act as an unrestricted source of university facts.
+A Foundry agent with a classification-only system prompt and **no tools**.
+Determines which specialized agent should handle an incoming query and returns a structured routing decision (`academic` / `student_services` / `general_faq`).
+The orchestrator coordinates routing rather than acting as an unrestricted source of university facts.

-> **Stretch goal:** if the core system is working reliably well before the Sept 23 deadline, the routing step can be split into genuinely separate agent modules (see Section 21 principle: build the simplest thing that works, then improve it based on evidence).
+Each agent's instructions include: role definition and scope boundaries, an instruction to answer only from retrieved context (grounding), an instruction to cite sources with document title/page/URL, an instruction to decline when no relevant information is found, and responsible-AI guardrails (no personal data, no speculation, no policy invention).

 ---